isbadawi/vpm/README.md

-Vundle has more features, is integrated with vim, has been around longer, is actively maintained, etc. By contrast, this is a small shell script I largely threw together is an afternoon, and I am the only user so far (let me know when this isn't true anymore!).
+Vundle has more features, is integrated with vim, has been around longer, is actively maintained, etc. By contrast, this is a small shell script I largely threw together in an afternoon, and I am the only user so far (let me know when this isn't true anymore!).

 My initial motivation for writing this was that I didn't want to have to